grannycart/subworld-shortstory1/second-version_rev2.md

 "I would not judge that a new contact though."

 "No. Maybe something organic... a dolphin or something."
 Cassandra took a breath and held it, listening deeply to the delicate and remote sound.
 The fingers of one hand very lightly turned the directional control wheel back and forth across the bearing of the sound, as always, trying to find the high point.
 The fingertips of her other hand flipped switches to filter out certain frequencies and adjusted dials to bring up the volume on frequencies that were more closely aligned to the sound.
 There was no question about its direction: it was perfectly in line with the bow of the boat.
 It was also extremely faint even with the filters and gain applied.
-She was impressed the Hemi had caught it.
+She was impressed that Hemi had caught it.

 The sound was an array of clicks.
 She had indeed heard sounds like that emitted from various cetaceans.
 But those animals emitted very strong sounds that had direction and purpose.
 They sprayed clicks all over the ocean, passing the sound back and forth over whatever object or terrain they wanted information about --- like someone shining the beam of a light into a dark room.
 This sound did not move at all.
 It just radiated like a fixed beacon from some point immediately in front of the boat.
 It had a rapid beat, and an irregular pattern: